Neurostimulation is a promising new treatment for substance abuse. Learn more about it in this article.

 TMS for mental health disorders has been shown to improve several different types of mental disorders.
 While depression is most treated with neurostimulation and TMS treatment,13 several other mental health disorders and conditions have shown decreased symptoms as the result of neurostimulation.
 These other conditions that may eventually be regularly treated by TMS include:

 TMS for addiction is a promising therapy that can be used to help individuals cope with their addiction symptoms.
-If a client is interested in pursuing neurostimulation, reach out to the professionals at Blueprints for Recovery. every individual case is different, so we offer numerous types of services to help those who struggle with addiction get their life back on track.
+If a client is interested in pursuing neurostimulation, reach out to the professionals at The PAC Program. every individual case is different, so we offer numerous types of services to help those who struggle with addiction get their life back on track.

 If you or a loved one needs help, please call us at